Turkmenistan–Afghanistan–Pakistan–India Pipeline

-The Turkmenistan–Afghanistan–Pakistan–India (TAPI) Pipeline, also known as Trans-Afghanistan Pipeline, is a natural gas pipeline being developed by the Galkynysh – TAPI Pipeline Company Limited with participation of the Asian Development Bank.
+The Turkmenistan–Afghanistan–Pakistan–India (TAPI) Gas Pipeline, also known as Trans-Afghanistan Pipeline, is a natural gas pipeline being developed by the Galkynysh – TAPI Pipeline Company Limited with participation of the Asian Development Bank.
 The pipeline will transport natural gas from the Galkynysh Gas Field in Turkmenistan through Afghanistan into Pakistan and then to India.

-Construction on the project started in Turkmenistan on 13 December 2015, work on the Afghan section began in February 2018, and work on the Pakistani section was planned to commence in December 2018.
-The abbreviation TAPI comes from the first letters of those countries.
+The TAPI pipeline was completed on the Turkmenistan side in 2024.
+The project is currently expanding southbound in Herat Province of Afghanistan.
 Proponents of the project see it as a modern continuation of the Silk Road.

-As of 2022, construction of the pipeline remains stalled.
+In August 2024, the Foreign Minister of Turkmenistan Raşit Meredow met virtually with Mullah Abdul Ghani Baradar, Afghanistan's Deputy Prime Minister for Economic Affairs.
+Following this meeting, Foreign Minister Meredow "said that Turkmenistan is ready to begin work on the TAPI project in Afghanistan with the aim of developing political and economic relations."

 History

-The roots of this project lie in the involvement of international oil companies in Kazakhstan and Turkmenistan beginning of 1990s.
+The roots of this project lies in the involvement of international oil companies in Kazakhstan and Turkmenistan in the beginning of 1990s.
 As Russia, who controlled all export pipelines of these countries, consistently refused to allow the use of its pipeline network, these companies needed an independent export route avoiding both Iran and Russia.

 The original project started on 15 March 1995 when an inaugural memorandum of understanding between the governments of Turkmenistan and Pakistan for a pipeline project was signed.
 This project was promoted by Argentinian company Bridas Corporation.
 The U.S. company Unocal, in conjunction with the Saudi oil company Delta, promoted an alternative project without Bridas' involvement.
 On 21 October 1995, these two companies signed a separate agreement with Turkmenistan's president Saparmurat Niyazov.
 In August 1996, the Central Asia Gas Pipeline, Ltd. (CentGas) consortium for construction of a pipeline, led by Unocal, was formed.
 On 27 October 1997, CentGas was incorporated in formal signing ceremonies in Ashgabat, Turkmenistan, by several international oil companies along with the Government of Turkmenistan.

 Since the pipeline was to pass through Afghanistan, it was necessary to work with the Taliban.
 The U.S. ambassador to Pakistan, Robert Oakley, left his post and was hired by CentGas in 1997.
 In January 1998, the Taliban, selecting CentGas over Argentinian competitor Bridas Corporation, signed an agreement that allowed the proposed project to proceed.
 In June 1998, Russian Gazprom relinquished its 10% stake in the project.
 On 7 August 1998, American embassies in Nairobi and Dar es Salaam were bombed.
 The United States alleged that Osama bin Laden was behind those attacks, and all pipeline negotiations halted, as the Taliban's then leader, Mullah Omar, announced that bin Laden had the Taliban's support.
 Unocal withdrew from the consortium on 8 December 1998, and soon after closed its offices in Afghanistan and Pakistan.

-After September 11 attacks some people came to believe that a possible motivation for the attacks included justifying the invasions of Afghanistan as well as geostrategic interests such as the Trans-Afghanistan Pipeline project, but this is usually dismissed by analysts as a conspiracy theory.